lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 of $\mathbb{Z}_p^\times$.
 This means $\mathbb{Z}_p^\times$ is generated by powers of $g$.

 Now let $x\in\mathbb{Z}\_p^\times$ be an integer modulo $p$.
-The _Discrete Logarithm_ of $x$ is defined to be the integer $0\leq k < p$
+The _discrete logarithm_ of $x$ in base $g$ is defined to be the integer $0\leq s < p$
 satisfying:

 $$
-x = g^k
+x = g^s\ (\mathrm{mod}\ p)
 $$

-The Discrete Logarithm Problem is, given $g$ and $x$, to find the discrete logarithm of $x$.
+The discrete logarithm problem is, given $g$ and $x$, to find the discrete logarithm of $x$ in base $g$.

-In general there is no known efficient solution to the Discrete Logarithm Problem.
+In general there is no known efficient solution to the discrete logarithm problem.
-Indeed, the discrete logarithm problem is the foundation of the
-[Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)
-protocol in cryptography.
-An efficient solution to the Discrete Logarithm Problem would break this commonly used protocol.
+Indeed, this problem is the foundation of the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) protocol in cryptography.
+An efficient method to compute discrete logarithms would break this commonly used protocol.

-Let's now see how to formulate the Discrete Logarithm Problem as an instance of the HSG.
+Let's now see how to formulate the discrete logarithm problem as an instance of the HSG.

 Consider the group $G=\mathbb{Z}/(p-1)\times\mathbb{Z}/(p-1)$ and the function: